green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 into the time window of your measurement run it will not be displayed in the frontend.

 #### Flow notes
 - Commands have a time-limit configured in [Configuration →]({{< relref "configuration" >}}).
-If your measure locally you can increase that limit if your commands take longer
+If you measure locally you can increase that limit if needed.
 - In our Green Metrics Tool online version this limit is currently fixed.
 You may issue multiple separate commands though if you like.
-    + We will introduce a fixed limit of 15 Minutes for the whole measurement run for our online version in the near future thoug.
+    + We will introduce a fixed limit of 15 Minutes for the whole measurement run for our online version in the near future.